dwjoyce/pythonbook/chapters/First program.rst

 #.
 The best arrangement is to move your interactive interpreter window to the window so it takes up the left half of the screen, and the editor window to the right so it takes up the right half of the screen.
 See the tip above to see how to do this.

 #.
 Once the program has been typed in, or at least a little of it, then to run it you either click on the :menu:`Run` menu and select the :menu:`Run Module` item, or press the :kbd:`F5` key as a shortcut.
 You will be asked to save your program, so simply press the :button:`Return` or :button:`Enter` key.
 If you are running your program for the first time, you will need to give a name.
-Save all your programs onto your USB stick.
-Once inserted it will appear in the :file:`USB_STICKS` folder in your home directory.
+Save all your programs into the directory with your name, or onto your USB stick.
+If you are using a USB stick, it will appear in the :file:`USB_STICKS` folder in your home directory once you have plugged it in.

 #.
 Name your Python programs with a :term:`.py` postfix (e.g. shapes.py).
 Avoid including spaces in your program name, and include only one period ``.`` character.